Airblue Flight 202: Search and rescue

 A local police official stated he had reports that the aircraft fell into the Margalla Hills area, as smoke was in the area, though they were not able to reach the site due to lack of access.
 An army helicopter arrived to survey the crash site at 10:30 local time (04:30 UTC), but was not able to land.
-Aerial inspection at the site did not find any surviving passengers or crews.
+Aerial inspection at the site did not find any surviving passengers or crew.
 All 152 people on board were confirmed dead.
 All hospitals in Islamabad were declared in a state of emergency.

 Rescuers who were present at the scene reported that the bodies were mutilated and burnt and that the aircraft was totally destroyed by the impact, with its pieces and parts scattered over a large distance.
 Some parts were still burning, and the surrounding bushes also caught fire."
 Rescuers at the crash site reportedly were "digging through the rubble with their bare hands."
 A senior city government official stated that the rescue operation was "very difficult ... because of the rain.
 Most of the bodies are charred.
 We're sending body bags via helicopters."

 The rescue operation was reported to be "chaotic".
-BBC Urdu reported that majority of those at the crash site were members of Pakistan's antiterrorism police, while only a few people were from search and rescue.
+BBC Urdu reported the majority of those at the crash site were members of Pakistan's antiterrorism police, while only a few people were from search and rescue.
 Most were just "standing around, gazing at the burning debris" with nothing much to do.
 Reports were given of a threat from police officers to baton charge rescuers if they did not "move quickly".
 Their search-and-rescue operation was also hampered by the lack of coordination between rescuers and other government institutions, such as the military, the police, and the Capital Development Authority.